awsdocs/amazon-dynamodb-developer-guide/doc_source/Programming.Errors.md

 **Internal Server Error \(HTTP 500\)**
 DynamoDB could not process your request\.
 OK to retry?
 Yes
-You may encounter Internal Server Errors while working with items\.
+You may encounter internal server errors while working with items\.
 These are expected during the lifetime of a table\.
 Any failed requests can be retried immediately\.

 **Service Unavailable \(HTTP 503\)**
 DynamoDB is currently unavailable\. \(This should be a temporary state\.\)